Skip to main content

 GCM_Conversions-Grant_Access_Source_User_role.png

-6. In the Reporting section, uncheck all check boxes and check the check box for “Insert offline conversions”.
+5. In the Reporting section, uncheck all check boxes and check the check boxes for “Insert offline conversions” and "Update offline conversions".

 GCM_Conversions-Grant_Access_User_roles_Save_button.png